NERSC Resource Usage Policies¶

 For example, a job that runs for 5 hours and uses 100 Perlmutter CPU nodes in the regular QOS (priority factor = 1) is charged:

-The job-cost formula, along with charge factors for each system and queue, are outlined in Queues and Charges
+The job-cost formula, along with charge factors for each system and QOS, are outlined in QOSes and Charges

 Charges are based on resources allocated for the job¶